 region to use:

-from pynamodb.models import Model from pynamodb.attributes import UnicodeAttribute class Thread(Model): class Meta: table_name = 'Thread' # Specifies the region region = 'us-west-1' # Specifies the hostname host = 'http://localhost' # Specifies the write capacity write_capacity_units = 10 # Specifies the read capacity read_capacity_units = 10 forum_name = UnicodeAttribute(hash_key=True)
+from pynamodb.models import Model from pynamodb.attributes import UnicodeAttribute class Thread(Model): class Meta: table_name = 'Thread' # Specifies the region region = 'us-west-1' # Optional: Specify the hostname only if it needs to be changed from the default AWS setting host = 'http://localhost' # Specifies the write capacity write_capacity_units = 10 # Specifies the read capacity read_capacity_units = 10 forum_name = UnicodeAttribute(hash_key=True)

 Defining Model Attributes¶